KshitijPatil08/Elevate--Project-Linux-Hardening/README.md

 ## Requirements

--Python 3.x
+- Python 3.x
--ufw (Uncomplicated Firewall)
+- ufw (Uncomplicated Firewall)
--chkrootkit (for rootkit detection)
+- chkrootkit (for rootkit detection)
--Linux system with systemctl (systemd)
+- Linux system with systemctl (systemd)

-Notes
+## Notes
--The script requires sudo privileges to perform some checks and apply changes.
+- The script requires sudo privileges to perform some checks and apply changes.
--It dynamically detects running services and disables unused insecure services during hardening.
+- It dynamically detects running services and disables unused insecure services during hardening.
--After applying hardening, a system reboot is recommended.
+- After applying hardening, a system reboot is recommended.

 Contributing
 Contributions and suggestions are welcome!
 Please open an issue or submit a pull request.